BIO: My Origin

 Born in Houston, Texas and raised in Hiroshima, Japan, Mako realized at age 6 that she would rather manipulate image to communicate than to speak and that perhaps becoming a filmmaker might be a more pragmatic aspiration than to become an astronaut to explore boundless space above.
 She gave up pursuing astronomy at UC Berkeley and went on to earn a BA in Philosophy from Columbia University to prepare herself to be a storyteller before learning the craft of filmmaking at New York University Tisch School of the Arts Graduate Film MFA program.

-Mako reunited with Dee Rees (PARIAH, BESSIE) for her second feature MUDBOUND, starring Carey Mulligan, Garrett Hedlund, Jason Clarke, Mary J. Blige and Jason Mitchell.
-After premiering at Sundance Film Festival 2017 with critical acclaim, the film was picked up by Netflix and is currently campaigning for the 2018 Oscar season.
+Mako reunited with Dee Rees on her Netflix-released MUDBOUND, starring Carey Mulligan, Garrett Hedlund, Jason Clarke, Mary J. Blige and Jason Mitchell.
+After premiering at Sundance Film Festival 2017, the film went on to win four Oscar nominations: Best Supporting Actress, Best Cinematography, Best Adapted Screenplay and Best Original Song.

 As a writer-director, Mako was chosen as one of 25 emerging filmmakers to participate in Toronto Int'l Film Festival's Talent Lab in 2012.
 Her latest short film THE LULL BREAKER was announced as "Top Five Finalists" at 2013 RBC Emerging Filmmakers Competition sponsored by TIFF.
 Mako is also a graduate of AFI's Directing Workshop for Women where she shot a short film SHE, WHO EXCELS IN SOLITUDE (available on Amazon), a period drama about little known history of "Mercury 13."
 Her earlier short film KATYA (available on iTunes) was also inspired by a true event, this time a Cold War Soviet submarine K-129's nuclear disaster in 1968.